sjdv1982/seamless/wip/slash/readme.txt

 @cell_array foo bar:
 Declare a cell array "foo" of length "bar".
 Only slash-0, in slash-1 all cell arrays are in loops.

+@intern foo:
+Declare a cell "foo" that will be assigned to in the script.
+Only slash-0, in slash-1 it is inferred from code.

+@intern_json foo:
+Declare a cell "foo" that will be assigned to in the script using !> Will contain a JSON dict of captured file names and their contents Only slash-0, in slash-1 it is inferred from code.

+@extern foo:
+Declare a cell "foo" that is supplied in the "extern" JSON argument of a slash-0 script.
+Only slash-0, in slash-1 it is generated from @macro_context

 You can assign to every cell only once.